-- 72. The Project shall be constructed substantially in accordance with the Amended Final Plans and the Conditions in this Decision.
-The Applicant shall comply with all local by-laws, rules, and regulations of the Town of Belmont and its boards, officers, and commissions unless expressly waived in this Decision. - 73.
+- 82. Before the issuance of a certificate of occupancy, the Applicant shall propose and implement additional traffic calming measures at the intersection of Frontage Road.
+Such measures may include slowing of speed and improvement of sight conditions or other signage, in the sole discretion and to the satisfaction of the Town Engineer. - 83.
+The Project shall be constructed substantially in accordance with the Revised Plans and the Conditions in this Decision.
+The Applicant shall comply with all local by-laws, rules, and regulations of the Town of Belmont and its boards, officers, and commissions unless expressly waived in this Decision. - 84.
 The Project shall comply with all applicable state and federal laws and regulations including, but not limited to, the following: - a.
 Massachusetts State Building, Plumbing, and Electrical Codes; the Massachusetts Mechanical Code; and the Massachusetts Stretch Energy Code; - b.
 Massachusetts Department of Environmental Protection ("DEP") sewer extension regulations; - c.
 DEP storm water management standards and industry best management practices (except where stricter standards are imposed in this Decision, including through the Local Storm Water Bylaw) for construction of the drainage infrastructure; - d.
 Massachusetts Architectural Access Board regulations; and - e.
-The Massachusetts State Fire Code. - 74.
-All utilities on the Site shall be installed underground. - 75.
+The Massachusetts State Fire Code. - 85.
+All utilities on the Site shall be installed underground. - 86.
 The Project shall be served by municipal sewer and water, at the Applicant's sole expense, in accordance with the requirements of the Belmont Department of Public Works (DPW) and Engineering Department.
-All facilities shall be installed as shown on the Amended Final Plans. - 76.
+All facilities shall be installed as shown on the Revised Plans. - 87.
 The Applicant shall, at its own expense, retain a Registered Professional Engineer and Land Surveyor to set elevations for all appropriate work, conduct field inspections during construction, and prepare as-built plans.
-Site inspections by the Town or its departments or consultants shall not constitute acceptance of utilities by the Town or replace as-built approval or certification by the Applicant's engineer. - 77.
-The applicant shall retain a Registered Professional Engineer to certify under the pains and penalties of perjury before the issuance of the first Certificate of Occupancy the following:
+Site inspections by the Town or its departments or consultants shall not constitute acceptance of utilities by the Town or replace as-built approval or certification by the Applicant's engineer. - 88.
+The applicant shall retain a Registered Professional Engineer to certify under the pains and penalties of perjury before the issuance of the first Certificate of Occupancy the